haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Martha found her coat and hat for her and a pair of stout little boots and she showed her her way downstairs.

-“If you goes round that way youll come to the gardens,” she said, pointing to a gate in a wall of shrubbery.
+“If you goes round that way you'll come to the gardens,” she said, pointing to a gate in a wall of shrubbery.

 “There’s lots of flowers in summer-time, but there’s nothing blooming now.”

 She seemed to hesitate a second before she added, “One of the gardens is locked up.
 No one has been in it for ten years.”

 “Why?” asked Mary in spite of herself.

 Here was another locked door added to the hundred in the strange house.

 “Mr Craven had it shut when his wife died so sudden.
 He won’t let no one go inside.
 It was her garden.

 He locked the door and dug a hole and buried the key.

-There’s Mr Medlock’s bell ringing—I must run.”
+There’s Mr Medlock’s bell ringing, I must run.”

 After she was gone Mary turned down the walk which led to the door in the shrubbery.